Heart and Breath

 Wildly imaginative. . . a highly stylized, darkly beautiful love story that’s steeped in myth yet utterly modern.

 The Grammy-winning sextet performs an intriguing program that traces love through the ages, from Baroque jewels by Monteverdi and Gesualdo to Bon Iver and Arcade Fire’s Richard Reed Parry.
 The centerpiece of the evening is Amy Beth Kirsten’s musical spectacle Colombine’s Paradise Theatre.
-Decked out in masks and costumes, the Chicago sextet plays, speaks, sings, growls, and mimes theatrical life into this dark commedia dell’arte farce.
+Decked out in masks and costumes, the Chicago sextet plays, speaks, sings, growls, and mimes theatrical life into this dark commedia dell’arte fantasy.

 An exultant musical fantasy, Colombine’s Paradise Theatre embraces and transforms the seventeenth-century Italian story of Harlequin, Colombine, and Pierrot into a dark, mythical story of love, death, dream, and delusion.
 The six members of eighth blackbird play flute, clarinet, violin, violoncello, piano, and percussion—while also singing and speaking Kirsten’s transfixing music and text.
 In this nocturnal, shadowy world, a flute solo morphs into a whispered soliloquy, a bass drum becomes the moon, and the very landscape turns into an instrument.
 This dazzlingly expressionistic poem invokes both dream and nightmare.